 FACT: Dick Dale’s sets from day one were peppered with Bo Diddley songs.

 FACT: In 1962, Dick Dale released the first surf album, Surfer’s Choice.
-On that album is the song “Surfing Drums” — originally titled “Jungle Fever” and later titled “Tribal Thunder” — and it’s pretty clearly based on Bo’s “Hush Your Mouth.”
+On that album is the song “Surfing Drums” — originally titled “Jungle Fever” and later titled “Tribal Thunder” — and it’s pretty clearly based on Bo’s “Hush Your Mouth,” which we linked to last time.
 Let’s put those two songs back-to-back and take a listen.
 And since we’re at the beach, I’ve included the one redeeming track from Surfin’ With Bo Diddley, “Surf, Sink Or Swim.”
 I could be wrong, but I think that’s longtime Chess session man, Gene Barge, on tenor sax.

 Bo Diddley – Hush Your Mouth (1958)